Attending The London Conference 2020

 The London Conference is carefully and imaginatively curated.
-Each year the conference programme is developed to address the most pressing issues facing London.
-It includes a variety of formats – keynote speeches, panel discussions, quickfire presentations and interviews – making for a buzzy and stimulating event.
+Each year the conference programme is developed to address the most pressing issues facing London, including keynote speeches, panel discussions, interviews and quick-fire presentations.

 Exciting and influential speakers

 The conference has a reputation for attracting influential speakers and high-level attendees.
-Previous speakers have included current mayor of London Sadiq Khan; former mayors of London Ken Livingstone and Boris Johnson; deputy mayor of New York Alicia Glen; former president of Colombia Álvaro Uribe; former UK Foreign Secretary David Miliband; Chairman of LOCOG, Sebastian Coe; and Baroness Martha Lane-Fox.
+Previous speakers have included the Mayor of London Sadiq Khan; former Mayors of London Boris Johnson and Ken Livingstone; Deputy Mayor of New York Alicia Glen, Lord Peter Mandelson, former UK Foreign Secretary David Miliband; and Baroness Martha Lane-Fox and Newsnight Lead Presenter Emily Maitlis.

-The event is usually supported by a coalition of business, public sector and voluntary partners; we work hard to bring funders from different backgrounds together.
+The London Conference is supported by a coalition of business, public and third sector partners; we work hard to bring funders from different backgrounds together.

-In previous years, partners have included Capital and Counties Properties PLC, City of London Corporation, EY, Future Cities Catapult, Home Group housing association, J.P.
-Morgan, JLL, London Councils, McKinsey & Company, Peabody, the Port of London Authority and Trust for London.
+In recent years, partners have included the City of London Corporation, L&Q, the London Borough of Camden, London Councils, McKinsey & Company, JLL, J.P.
+Morgan and Trust for London.

 Cities are not just run by governments: they’re run by networks of experts from different sectors, and it is essential that these people exchange their ideas.
 The London Conference exists to facilitate this exchange.